 What criteria will be used to certify the programs?

-HB3834 requires training programs to: (1) focus on forming information security habits and procedures that protect information resources; and (2) teach best practices for detecting, assessing, reporting, and addressing information security threats.
-Refer to the link above for detailed certification criteria, based on the
+Texas Government Code 2054.519 State Certified Cybersecurity Training Program requires training programs to: (1) focus on forming information security habits and procedures that protect information resources; and (2) teach best practices for detecting, assessing, reporting, and addressing information security threats.
+Refer to the link above for detailed certification criteria.

 When can programs be submitted for certification?

 Applications for training program certifications are accepted annually from June 1 through July 31.

 What are the standards for maintenance of certification?